States Without an Estate Tax or an Inheritance Tax

 - On May 15, 2014, H.B.
 739, Maryland Estate Tax - Unified Credit was signed into law.
 This new law repeals and then re-enacts Maryland's estate tax so that the estate tax exemption will increase beginning in 2015 until it equals the federal estate tax exemption in 2019.
 In addition, beginning in 2019 Maryland will recognize portability of its estate tax exemption between married couples.
 Refer to Maryland Estate Tax Changes Go Into Effect in 2015 for more information about these changes.

-List of States That Will Not Collect Inheritance Taxes in 2015
+List of States That Will Not Collect Estate or Inheritance Taxes in 2018

 - New Hampshire